avyayv/nba-player/README.md

 Now you have all NBA players in your `players` variable.

 ### Player Data Format
 Each player comes in a certain format - as this module is heavily in development certain features might not work at the moment.
+The features that aren't working are indicated below.

 * `advanced_statistics`
   1. `catchshootpoints`